-Registration is .
-Individual students can sign up and we will coordinate teams, or students are welcome to form their own teams – teams are composed of .
+Registration is extended to December 1st.
+Individual students can sign up and we will coordinate teams, or students are welcome to form their own teams – teams are composed of 3-4 students and may include undergraduate and graduate students.
 Simply fill in this form (if you are registering as an individual student, only use Name (1); if you are registering as a team, the Name (1) should be a graduate student and the leader of the team) and send it to SHAethicsbowl2014@gmail.com Teams will be accepted on a first-come first-served basis.